EasySportsApps/BMICalculatorApp/README.md

 ## 📝 About EasySportsApps project

-BMI Calculator App is part of the [EasySportsApps](https://github.com/EasySportsApps) project, driven and developed by [Raúl Hileno, PhD](https://raulhilenophd-nextlevelstatsandapps4u.netlify.app/).
+BMI Calculator App is part of the [EasySportsApps](https://github.com/EasySportsApps) project, created and developed by [Raúl Hileno, PhD](https://raulhilenophd-nextlevelstatsandapps4u.netlify.app/).
 The project focuses on creating practical and innovative digital solutions that address the dynamic needs of professionals in physical activity and sports.

 ## 📜 BMI Calculator App license